 You may replace up to twenty-five percent of all-purpose flour with it and not have to change the recipe.
 BUT I recommend always following a recipe that has been tested and proven such as the recipes below.
 You usually cannot substitute it 1:1 for all-purpose flour.

 Is chickpea flour good for you?

 It is high in protein, fiber, and iron.
 After all, it is just ground up dried chickpeas.
 It is definitely the cheapest way to make it.
 In fact, I had a hard time find chickpea flour when I was shopping around so I just made my own.

 Yes.
 It is an excellent choice for gluten-free baking or even in savory dishes since it is so versatile.
 Since it is just blended up dried chickpeas, it is both gluten-free and healthy.

 What is chickpea flour called?

 It is the exact same thing as garbanzo bean flour.
 Garbanzo beans and chickpeas are the exact same thing.
 Just different names for the same thing.
 It can also be called besan flour or gram flour.
-It’s very common in India.
+It’s very common in India and gluten-free cooking.